ERottler/rfs/README.md

 Rhine Flood Seasonality
 PhD project by Berry Boessenkool, <berry-b@gmx.de>.

+Flood regimes along the Rhine river appear to be changing.
+In the last decades, some snow-melt dominated floods have occured relatively early in the year, for example in the Pentecost flood in 1999.
+In tributary rivers where floods mostly stem from long rainfall events, streamflow levels seem to be increasing.
+If these trends continue into the future, there may be a temporal overlap in snow and rain floods, which may bring larger floods than ever in the middle Rhine, where both regimes mix.

+This repository stores the code used for analyzing streamflow data with regard to the hypothesis outlined above.
+The current status

 ### install

+The code comes in a standard [R](https://github.com/brry/course#slides) package.

-On Linux, you may need to manually install `fftw3` for the `fftw` package in the terminal:
+On Linux, you may first need to manually install `fftw3` for the `fftw` package in the terminal:
 ```
 sudo apt-get install fftw3 fftw3-dev pkg-config
 ```